Johnny Fripp: Early life

 Johnny Fripp was born on February 11, 1921, in Ottawa, Ontario.
 He attended high school at Lisgar Collegiate Institute, before transferring to Glebe Collegiate.
+He played football in high school as a halfback, helping Glebe to an undefeated record and interscholastic championship in 1939.
+The Ottawa Citizen described him as "a bundle of football-toting dynamite" and the "spearhead of a smashing ground attack".

 Skiing career

 Fripp started skiing at the age of 6, and won multiple tournaments as a youth.
 In 1938, at the age of 17, he won the Journal Trophy at the Gatineau Ski Zone Championships.
 However, the trophy was awarded to someone else as he was not old enough to be eligible.

-Due to his young age, he could not compete at the Dominion Championships and instead went to compete against the Americans in the Eastern Olympic try-outs held at Lake Placid, New York.
+After being denied entry to the Dominion Championships due to his age, Fripp went to compete against Americans in the Eastern Olympic try-outs held at Lake Placid, New York.
 He was beaten by national champion Dick Durrance, but won third place in both slalom and downhill events.

 Fripp again won the Journal Trophy one year later, and also placed second in the Quebec Kandahar combined race, earning first place honors in downhill.
 He was champion of the Kandahar race in 1940, and won the Eastern Canadian Championships with first place in both slalom and downhill events.

-Later that year in Sun Valley, Idaho, he competed against American and Austrian professionals and placed 16th out of 80 competitors.
+Later that year in Sun Valley, Idaho, he competed against American and Austrian professionals, placing 16th out of 80 competitors.
 Also in 1940, he was named an assistant professional ski instructor at Mont Tremblant.

 His sports career was interrupted in 1942 by World War II.
 As a member of the skiing team of the Royal Canadian Air Force, he won an event held at Mount Baldy Ski Area and recorded the fastest time ever by a Canadian skier.
 After returning from the war, Fripp again won the Quebec Kandahar race.
 He also won the Alta Cup competition in Alta, Utah.

 He retired shortly afterwards, but returned in 1951 and won his third Quebec Kandahar tournament.
 He won the Canadian Open Class Downhill Championships in 1953, and was Canada's top entrant to the 1954 Ryan Cup.

 He was appointed by the Canadian Federation Internationale de Ski (FIS) to be the coach of the men's team in 1958 to compete in Bad Gastein.
 He also served as director of the Canadian Amateur Ski Association in 1957, and was a member of the International Competition Committee in 1958.
 He retired in 1960.